-The saw chain and drive system for the chainsaw accessory requires adequate lubricant of the correct type to operate safely and efficiently.
+The saw chain and drive system requires adequate lubricant of the correct type to operate safely and efficiently.
 The tool is shipped without chain lubricant.
 Check the chain lubricant level and ensure that it is at the recommended level.
 See [Chain Lubricant](#).